OptiLIFT: Strengthening the Muscles Around Your Eyes for Better Blinking and Dry Eye Relief

 💡 What Is OptiLIFT?

-OptiLIFT uses Dynamic Muscle Stimulation (DMSt) technology to gently activate the muscles around your eyes.
+OptiLIFT utilizes Dynamic Muscle Stimulation (DMSt) combined with radiofrequency (RF) technology to gently activate the muscles around the eyes through electrical stimulation, while simultaneously warming the skin and surrounding tissue.
 By restoring tone and function to these muscles, it helps improve lower lid laxity and blink mechanics — two major contributors to chronic dry eye.

 This non-surgical procedure takes about 14 minutes per session, typically performed in a series of 4–6 treatments.
 Patients often notice a subtle lift and a more youthful appearance as muscle tone improves.